Business mortgages explained

 What is the maximum term for commercial mortgages?

-Typically, terms are available up to a maximum of 20 years.
+Typically, terms are available up to a maximum of 25 years.
 Some lenders will accept terms as high as 30 years, although these are few and far between.
-Certain specialist industries such as doctors and dentists can take out a 100% business mortgage.

 There are many different mortgage products available for business owners, with the best deals starting from 2.25%.
-In reality, mortgage rates tend to sit between 2.85-6%, with the best deals being reserved for the strongest applicants.
+In practice, mortgage rates tend to sit between 2.35-6%, with the best deals being reserved for the strongest applicants.

 Rates vary depending on the following-